What is a Single-Member LLC?

 Many banks require an EIN to open a business bank account and to secure most business loans.
 If you open a bank account or take out a loan with your Social Security Number, even if it is used exclusively for your business, you may be found personally liable for this obligation later.
 In practice, you are still likely to be liable for a business loan regardless of having an EIN, as most banks will require a personal guarantee..

 Even if you start out with no employees, having an EIN from the beginning will allow you to quickly grow when you decide to hire.
 If you operate with your Social Security Number and then want to add employees, you will lose some time trying to obtain an EIN and change the paperwork for your existing business accounts.

 How to Get an EIN

 To apply for an EIN, you will need to file Form SS-4 with the Internal Revenue Service.
-If you complete this application online you can receive your EIN immediately and a confirmation letter will be sent to you as well.
+If you complete this application online, you can immediately receive your EIN.
+A confirmation letter will also be sent to you.

-While completing this information, you will be asked to furnish information about you and your business, the reason for applying for an EIN, as well as some information about your general business purpose.
-It is important to have all of this information in front of you at the time of completing the application.
-This will ensure accuracy, but it is also necessary because the application will time-out after 15 minutes and the information will not be saved once this occurs.
+While completing this information, you will be asked to furnish information about you and your business, the reason for applying for an EIN, and some information about your general business purpose.
+Having this information in front of you will make it easier to complete the application.
+This will ensure accuracy, but it is also necessary because the application will time-out after 15 minutes, and the information will not be saved once this occurs.

 Learn how to apply for an EIN in about 5 minutes, at no cost, with our video.